semji/reputationvip.github.io/_posts/2015-07-23-elasticsearch-always-pays-his-debts.md

 ##### More analyzers

 The handful of ready-to-use analyzers defined by Elasticsearch might not be enough.
 Fortunately, Elasticsearch developpers are maintaining several Github repositories, with custom analyzers.
 To use them, you just have to install them the classic way you install plugins.
-For examples, you can find a **phonetic analyzer**, **smart chinese analyzer**, and so on.
+For examples, you can find a **phonetic analyzer**, a **smart chinese analyzer**, and so on.

-If you don't remember how to install plugins, you can have a look at the end of [the first article's introduction to plugin](http://reputationvip.io/elasticsearch-is-coming/#introduction-to-plugins).
+If you don't remember how to install plugins, you can take a look at the end of [the first article's introduction to plugin](http://reputationvip.io/elasticsearch-is-coming/#introduction-to-plugins).

 ### Batch Indexing

 Wel, I must admit that...
 There is still some little things that I'd like to talk about, before we dive into full-text search.
 In the first article, I talked about indexing a single document.
 But now, let's imagine that you have to put one million of documents into an index.
 At this point, you got two choices: The first one, you can do it all by yourself, indexing them one after another...
-But honestly, I don't recommend you to do so; the second choice, and probably the reasonable one, is to use **batch indexing*.
+But honestly, I don't recommend you to do so; the second choice, and probably the reasonable one, is to use **batch indexing**.

 #### Request format

 *Batch indexing* provides you the solution to perform creation, replacement, indexing, and deletion of many documents, all in one request.
 Hence, the request's format has been optimized to perform efficiency.
-And, the icing on the cake: Each request can contain multiple type of operation, among the ones I listed above.
+And, the icing on the cake: Each request can contain multiple type of operation, among the following:

+- *create*: This operations stands to create a whole new document (a document that has never be indexed)
+- *index*: Adding or replacing an exiting document
+- *delete*: delete a document

 The principle is simple: Elasticsearch assumes that each line of your request's data is a JSON object, containing the type of query you are making
 (*index*, *create*, *delete*), and information about it, such as index's name, type's name, etc. The following line must contain the data you are